mrochon/ClaimsEncryption/README.md

 This system consists of two main components: a web application providing the encryption/decryption operations and B2C policies calling the encryption operation.

 ### REST functions
-**/encrypt**: encrypt all properties of a JSON object and return a JSON object with same properties with relavant values encrypted.
-This operation is used by B2C custom policies to encypt selected claims.
+**/encrypt**: encrypt all properties of a JSON object and return a JSON object with same properties with relevant values encrypted.
+This operation is used by B2C custom policies to encrypt selected claims.
 The input object **must** include the *aud* claim identifying the target application for the token.
 This is the application which may call the /decrypt operation. /encrypt does not use any authentication at this time.

 **Request**